avenika100/crypto_clustering/README.md

     - Create a for loop to compute the inertia with each possible value of k.
     - Create a dictionary with the data to plot the elbow curve.
     - Plot a line chart with all the inertia values computed with the different values of k to visually identify the optimal value for k.
-    - Answer the following question in your notebook: What is the best value for k?
+    - Answer the following question in your notebook:

+    ##What is the best value for k?
+4

 ## Cluster Cryptocurrencies with K-means Using the Scaled DataFrame